 - While working the exhibit, don't sit in your booth or lean on the exhibit counters

-- Don't spend time talking on your cell phone, with booth neighbors, or to your other booth staff
+- Don't spend time talking or texting on your cell phone, chatting with booth neighbors, or other booth staff

 - Make eye contact; never ignore a prospect, even if you're with another prospect.
 (Give them a nod and "just a minute" sign).
 Include them into your conversation

 - Greet attendees by name.
 If you can't pronounce it, ask!

 - Shake hands; match the strength of the other person's handshake and only "pump" twice

 Put together a trade show survival kit

 Include the kit in your freight or checked bag including:

 - Copies of all orders and tracking number